lixali/volunteerforvaccine/README.md

 signup_form.html - html of signup form itself

 ## Scheduler Flow

-Flow to sign up for a volunteer slot:
+Steps from homepage to sign up for a volunteer slot:

-1. Item 1
-1. Item 2
-1. Item 3
-   1. Item 3a
-   1. Item 3b

 1. Home page for the scheduler system with information: https://appointments.lacounty.gov/vaccinestaffing
    1. Click "VOLUNTEER/STAFF SIGN UP" button to proceed to #2 (select site)